Jakarta Fashion Week: Rebranding

 When Femina Group reorganized the group into Femina Group and GCM Group in late 2018, JFW became part of GCM Group entirely, along with Dewi Magazine, pesona.co.id, Primarasa, and Cita Cinta.

 JFW announced a new logo, eliminating the coin-shaped silhouette and the signature red "f" on January 30, 2019, initially on Instagram.
 The caption was simply: "We have been using the iconic coin-shaped logo since 2010.
 It's time to #StartFresh."

 Locations

 Since its first implementation in 2008 to 2011, JFW was held at Pacific Place Jakarta.
 In 2012, JFW was held at Plaza Senayan before finally being held at Senayan City throughout 2013–2019.

 In 2020, JFW 2021 came with a new concept as an adaptation to the COVID-19 pandemic.
 The entire series of Jakarta Fashion Week 2021 events on 26–29 November 2020 was broadcast on www.jfw.tv and several digital platforms so that fashion enthusiasts from all over the world could watch the fashion shows, talk shows, and various JFW content.

+After the pandemic spread declined, JFW 2022 was held offline on 24–30 October 2022, in Pondok Indah Mall 3.
+After that, PIM 3 becomes the new venue of JFW on the next editions.